 8. How long do adjustable desks last?

-The majority of adjustable desk manufacturers provide a minimum three-year warranty, while the top ones offer a 10-year on all parts and desktops.
+The majority of adjustable desk manufacturers provide a minimum three-year warranty, while the top ones offer a 10-year warranty on all parts and desktops.

 9. Do electric adjustable standing desks consume a lot of electricity?